 Exercise is a powerful tool in the battle against addiction.
-Wellbeing increases and the body can find more balance once substances are removed from the mind and body.
-Risk of relapse decreases with the increase of exercise in a person’s life.
+Well-being increases and the body can find more balance once substances are removed from the mind and body.
+The risk of relapse decreases with the increase of exercise in a person’s life.
 Learn what three steps can be used to help build a successful exercise routine in recovery and how to incorporate them into daily life.

 Benefits of Regular Exercise

 Exercise, when used on a regular basis, can help a person recover from a substance use disorder in the following ways:

 - Heal damage to the body caused by addiction

 - Improve the quality of life overall

 One of the challenges of starting an exercise regimen in recovery is the possibility of addiction transfer.
 People in recovery from addiction may engage in binge-like patterns of exercising excessively.
 The best thing to do is focus on building it into one’s lifestyle while staying away from activities which may provide too much of an endorphin rush such as cliff jumping, driving fast cars or other activities which kick in adrenaline and provide a ‘rush’ which may kickstart an addiction to those activities.